Businesses that take steps to address the challenges of climate change not only benefit the environment but can also boost employment.

 How we’re invested in Miro Forestry

-We invested $15 million in Miro Forestry in 2015 to create jobs and support the forestry industry in West Africa.
-It was our first direct investment in a business operating in Sierra Leone, and was made as the country’s economy started to recover from the damaging effects of the Ebola crisis.
+Our investment in Miro Forestry was our first direct investment in a business operating in Sierra Leone.
+The investment came as the country’s economy started to recover from the damaging effects of the Ebola crisis.